 - Relevant, valuable content created by and for the community

-PALTOWN builds on the success of COLONTOWN, a community created by CEO Erika Hanson Brown in 2010.
+PALTOWN builds on the success of COLONTOWN, a community created by Erika Hanson Brown in 2010.
 Brown founded this space for colorectal cancer survivors as a labor of love after her successful treatment for stage iiic colon cancer.
 She hoped to diminish the sense of isolation so common to patients afflicted with this disease.
-COLONTOWN began as one small secret group on Facebook and grew to a community of over 60 neighborhoods with thousands of members.
+COLONTOWN began as one small secret group on Facebook and has grown to a community of over 120 neighborhoods with thousands of members.
 Learn More

 Ms. Brown, a Montana native, had a long and healthy career as a corporate executive search professional in the consumer packaged goods and telecommunications industries until – at age 58 – she was diagnosed with late-stage colorectal cancer.
 Once her treatment was completed, she refocused her professional energies on the undeveloped niche of disease-specific patient empowerment, founding COLONTOWN, the patient community.
 COLONTOWN features deeply engaged, experience-specific, secret support groups that are exclusively dedicated to colorectal cancer patients and family members.